titanscouting/red-alliance-api/README.md

 * The Docker image has been published to Docker Hub [here](https://hub.docker.com/r/titanscout2022/red-alliance-api).
 It exposes the HTTP interface at port 8190.

 ## Unit Testing
-* Run `npm test` to run the Mocha/Chai tests.
+* Run `yarn test` to run the Mocha/Chai tests.

 ## Documenation

 **REST API Documentation**

-The REST API documention can be found [here](https://titanscouting.epochml.org/).
+The REST API documention can be found [here](https://titanscouting.epochml.org/docs/).
+It conforms to the Swagger OpenAPI v2 model and seperates both authenticated and public routes.

 **Database handlers and internal documentation**